-This Corporation shall be governed by the Articles of Incorporation and by these bylaws.
+PASCO shall be governed by the Articles of Incorporation and by these bylaws.

 PURPOSE AND OBJECTIVES

-(a) To advance human resources management by providing a unified voice of individuals and organizations actively engaged in public or private human resources administration, and to provide a vital source of leadership for the human resources profession.
+(a) To advance human resources management by providing a unified voice of individuals and organizations actively engaged in public or private human resources administration, and to provide a vital source of leadership and development for the human resources profession.

 (b) To have and exercise all rights and powers conferred on non-profit corporations under the laws of California, including the power to contract, rent, buy or sell personal or real property, provided, however, that this corporation shall not, except to an insubstantial degree, engage in any activities or exercise any powers that are not in the furtherance of the primary purposes of the corporation.

 This Corporation shall establish and maintain objectives through membership meetings, committees and other appropriate modes, in such areas as: